abrennec/ofxadvanced/01_day/readme.md

 - ofxATK
 - ofxPDSP
-- ofxMidi

 The addons ofxATK and ofxPDSP provide deep inside into audio programming and come with a bunch of nice examples.
 Unfortunately, ofxATK has not been maintained recently; ofxPDSP is continuously being developed however some of the examples do not compile.
 Nonetheless, I recommend to look into both addons to get more and more familiar with the underlying concepts and / or to exploit some of the provided functionalities.

-Interestingly, ofxMidi has been build on top of RtMidi (Midi counterpart to RtAudio).
-More information can be found at the github repository https://github.com/danomatika/ofxMidi.